jstep21/playlist-creator/README.md

 ## Introduction

-The goal of this project is to be able to generate a new playlist from a Spotify user's personalized daylist.
-Every Spotify user has access to their "daylist," an auto-generated playlist based on a user's listening habits at a specific time of day.
+The goal of this project is to be able to generate a new playlist from a Spotify user's personalized "daylist."
+Every Spotify user has access to their daylist, an auto-generated playlist based on a user's listening habits at a specific time of day.

 Let's say I check my daylist on a Thursday morning, all the songs in it will be based on